 Insurance Advisors Association of Australia (IAAA).

 These associations are easily contactable through their respective websites.
-Leading examples of a standard policy, for example, are the NIBA Mark IV and Mark V Industrial Special Risks (ISR) wordings.
+Leading examples of a standard policy are, for example, the NIBA Mark IV and Mark V Industrial Special Risks wordings.

 The trigger for a claim depends on the terms of the policy.
 The onus of proof of claim lies with the insured, who must show that on the balance of probabilities: